niazangels/course-notes/automated-software-testing-with-python/README.md

 ## How to start writing tests
-- Start withe simplest possible tests
+- Start with simplest possible tests
 - Then develop the simplest possible code to make the test pass.
 Eg hard code return values
 - Run tests make sure that it passes
 - Continue writing tests that will fail with the simplest code developed above